Sculpture Garden & Cottage

 Inside, artwork is installed in the downstairs rooms on the shelves, and in and around the hand-built dressers and original furniture.
 Made using materials found at the cottage or the locality and often responding to its past use as domestic rural village home.

-Ever Garden is located in the centre of Brighstone Village on the south west coast of the Isle of Wight.
-Five minutes drive from the beaches of Compton and Brook.
+Ever Garden is located in the centre of Brighstone village on the south west coast of the Isle of Wight.
+Just off the Military Road, 10 minutes drive from Freshwater, 20 minutes from Newport and 25 minutes from Ventnor.